 Setting a template as the default

+Most default settings, such as page size and page margins, can be changed in Tools > Options, but those changes apply only to the document you are working on.
+To make those changes the default settings for that document type, you need to replace the default template with a new one.

-You can set any template displayed in the Template Manager dialog to be the default:
+You can set any template displayed in the Template Manager dialog to be the default for that document type:

 From the Menu bar, choose File > Templates > Manage.